Volunteer With Us

 Emergency Support Services (ESS) is designed to provide short-term basic support to British Columbians impacted by disasters ranging from a single house fire to larger events, such as wildfires.
 These supports enable those impacted to re-establish themselves as quickly as possible after an emergency or disaster.
 The ESS program is financed by Emergency Management BC (EMBC) and administered by the City of Victoria and the Canadian Red Cross.
 We depend on volunteers to coordinate and deliver these services.

-To join this team sign up to be a Personal Disaster Assistance (PDA) Responder HERE!
+To join this team sign up to be an Emergency Management Volunteer HERE!